Get immigration help you can trust.

 Potential candidates to the Nova Scotia Skilled Worker stream require a permanent, full-time job offer from a Nova Scotia employer.
 The job offered must be for a position that cannot be filled by a Canadian citizen or permanent resident.
 This is usually shown with a Labour Market Impact Assessment (LMIA), though Nova Scotia immigration authorities may accept applications from candidates without a LMIA – see below for more details.

 Although the Nova Scotia Skilled Worker stream is named ‘Skilled Worker’, this is potentially misleading.
-Applicants in skilled occupations (at level 0, A, or B of the National Occupational Classification, or NOC) are prioritized, the Nova Scotia Office of Immigration (NSOI) states that applicants in level C (semi-skilled) or D (low-skilled) positions may be considered if they meet all the eligibility requirements, and if they can fill a labour shortage in the province.
-Candidates in C and D-level occupations must demonstrate a language ability of at least CLB 4 in all four categories.
+Applicants in skilled occupations (in Training, Education, Experience, Responsibilities (TEER) categories 0, 1, 2 or 3 of the National Occupational Classification, or NOC) are prioritized.
+Applicants in TEER category 4 (semi-skilled) or 5 (low-skilled) positions may be considered if they meet all the eligibility requirements, and if they can fill a labour shortage in the province.
+Candidates in category 4 and 5 occupations must demonstrate a language ability of at least CLB 4 in all four categories.

-Applicants with a C or D-level job offer must also have at least six months’ work experience with their employer before they can apply.
+Applicants with a category 4 or 5 job offer must also have at least six months’ work experience with their employer before they can apply.
 Low-skilled applicants are also required to show they have strong employer support; for example, the employer may be supporting the application through payment of immigration or accommodation costs, or language and career support.

-Candidates working on a Post-Graduation Work Permit (PGWP) can apply, but their job offer must be at least level C – applications from candidates with a PGWP who are working in level D occupations are not considered.
+Candidates working on a Post-Graduation Work Permit (PGWP) can apply, but their job offer must be at least TEER 4 – applications from candidates with a PGWP who are working in TEER 5 occupations are not considered.